josiah14/articles/scala-types-0.md

 makeOption: (value: Any)Option[Any]
 ```

-*Node, in the above, using a name followed by the `@` symbol in a case statement allows you to give a name to the entire value to the right of the `@` for use on the right side of the `=>`.
+*Note, in the above, using a name followed by the `@` symbol in a case statement allows you to give a name to the entire value to the right of the `@` for use on the right side of the `=>`.
 So, in this example, `something` ends up just being an alias for the whole of `Some(thing)`, which is really just `value`.
 We could just use `value` instead of `something @ `, here, but I wanted to give a contrived example of another powerful Scala feature you can use in pattern matching.*

 By now, you're probably seeing the pattern and getting the hang of this.
 I'll leave it up to you to further improve `makeOption`.